Geomatics Research Team

 Tim is the principal investigator on a Canada Foundation for Innovation award to purchase bathymetric lidar and other related equipment.
 This technology can be used in several areas including coastal zone management, river and coastal flood risk, erosion and land stability studies.
 In addition to his research, Tim supervises courses and students at COGS.
 He also co-supervises graduate students in the Acadia–NSCC joint MSc program in Applied Geomatics.

-Tim’s focus includes lidar and other high-resolution remote sensing and Geographic Information System (GIS) techniques for mapping, monitoring and modeling processes in the coastal zone, with an emphasis on flood risk and erosion.
+Tim’s focus includes lidar and other high-resolution remote sensing and Geographic Information System (GIS) techniques for mapping, monitoring and modelling processes in the coastal zone, with an emphasis on flood risk and erosion.
 Tim will continue to expand his research efforts in the area of climate change and flood risk, focusing on coastal communities located on major river systems where the threat of heavy-rainfall runoff events can combine with higher sea levels of storm-surge events that compound the flood-risk issues.
 He’s also interested in expanding into the application of mobile mapping technology.

 Kate has been a Research Associate with AGRG since 2011, and specializes in coastal applications including bathymetric lidar data, eelgrass distribution, aquaculture, and hydrodynamic modelling.
 Kate has an MSc in Physical Oceanography from UBC and works with various data types in all stages, from field acquisition, to processing and analysis, modelling, visual representation, final report preparation and publication of results.